Penn Station currently operates as terminals for Long Island Rail Road and New Jersey Transit.

 Today, Long Island Rail Road and New Jersey Transit commuter trains dead-end at Penn Station.
 Operating Penn Station as an inefficient terminal rather than a through station is at the heart of our regional transportation challenges.

-Implementing through-running service at Penn Station can create more pleasant experience for travelers, increase train capacity in and out of the station, and provide connection to more destinations.
+Implementing through-running service at Penn Station can create a more pleasant experience for travelers, increase train capacity in and out of the station, and provide connections to more destinations.

 WHAT IS “THROUGH-RUNNING”?
 GO TO:

 WHY FIX PENN?